-Frances H. Miller, Board President, has held professorships in law, health care management, and public health at Boston University and at the University of Hawaii's School of Law.
+Frances H. Miller, Board President, has held professorships in law, health care management, and public health at Boston University and at the University of Hawaii’s School of Law.
 Widely published, Fran chaired the Massachusetts Health Facilities Appeal Board from 1986 to 2003.
-Fran lives in Wellesley.

 William H. Paine, Board Chair, Partner at Wilmer Cutler Pickering Hale and Dorr, has a particular interest in services for high-risk youth from the Merrimack Valley area.
-Bill lives in Winchester.